kh813/pf-tui-go/README.md

 - **Enable and disable PF on startup:** Configure PF to start automatically on system boot.
 - **Live status information:** View live information and statistics from the PF firewall.
 - **Import and export rules:** Easily back up and restore your firewall configuration.
+- **Sudo password prompt handling:** Automatically pauses the TUI to allow for password entry in the terminal, preventing UI conflicts.
 - **Test mode:** Run the application without requiring `sudo` privileges for UI testing.

 ## Installation